Easy attention: A simple attention mechanism for temporal predictions with transformers: Interpretation of attention mechanism

-When computing the trace {we compress} all spatio-temporal correlations.
-In a continuous manner, this can be interpreted as a weighted integration over the past time.
-In conclusion, the $\boldsymbol{\alpha}$ matrix highlights the dependence between input vectors and all spatiotemporal reconstruction for $\mathbf{y}_i$ is performed by $\mathbf{W}_V\mathbf{y}_i$, as $\boldsymbol{\alpha}$ is a diagonal matrix due to the independence between wave phases, thus the prediction is expressed as:
+When computing the trace we compress all spatio-temporal dependecies.
+In a continuous {sense}, this can be interpreted as a weighted integration over the past time.
+In conclusion, the $\boldsymbol{\alpha}$ matrix highlights the temporal dependencies between time instances, while $\mathbf{W}_V$ includes the dependence of spatial inputs.
+In this example, due to the independence between wave phases, $\mathbf{W}_V$ should become a near-diagonal matrix.
+It is not possible to make any strong claim regarding $\boldsymbol{\alpha}$, as the key of our approach is to relax any assumption on temporal dependencies and learn a hidden optimal temporal basis, {\it i.e.} local minimum.

+It is important to {recognize} the difference between language (for which the self-attention framework was mainly developed) and physical problems.
+When analyzing text, the attention matrix is mostly diagonal, nearly a bijective mapping, as for each word that we input there exists a (near) one-to-one relationship with another word in the ground truth.
+However, for physical problems this behavior cannot be assumed and this becomes obvious during the training phase.